alexdean/firefox-bookmarks-to-devonthink-pro/README.md

   1. Run numbered scripts in order.
 Read individual files for more information on what they do.

+`*.scpt` files should be open in the OSX `Script Editor` application and executed from there.

 ## WARNING

 This is alpha code.
 I've used it personally to import my collection of FF